María Lourdes Carlé: 2023: Pan American Games, maiden WTA 125 final

 During the 2023 Pan American Games in Santiago, Carlé won two medals for Argentina.
 She advanced to the women's singles gold medal match, earning her a spot in the 2024 Summer Olympics singles tournament.
 Carlé would also win the bronze medal in women's doubles, partnering with Julia Riera.

-Partnering Julia Riera, she was won the doubles title at the Montevideo Open, defeating Freya Christie and Yuliana Lizarazo in the final.
+Partnering Julia Riera, she won the doubles title at the Montevideo Open, defeating Freya Christie and Yuliana Lizarazo in the final.

 In December 2023, Carlé reached her first WTA 125 final at the Buenos Aires Open but lost to Laura Pigossi.
 She won the doubles draw at the same tournament with Despina Papamichail, defeating María Paulina Pérez and Sofia Sewing in the final.

 2024: WTA 1000 debut, WTA 125 title, top 75

 Carlé made her top 100 debut on 4 March 2024 at world No. 99.
 Two weeks later, she qualified into the main draw of Miami making her WTA 1000 debut.
 Two weeks later, she won her first WTA 125 title at the Solgironès Open in La Bisbal d'Empordà, Spain.

-Ranked No. 82 at the Madrid Open, she qualified for the main draw and defeated wildcard and 2021 US Open Champion Emma Raducanu and 17th seed Veronika Kudermetova, recording her first WTA 1000 wins, before losing to ninth seed, and 2017 French Open Champion Jelena Ostapenko in the third round.
-As a result, she moved into the top 75.
+Ranked No. 82 at the Madrid Open, she qualified for the main draw and defeated wildcard and 2021 US Open champion, Emma Raducanu, and 17th seed Veronika Kudermetova, recording her first WTA 1000 wins, before losing to ninth seed and 2017 French Open champion, Jelena Ostapenko, in the third round.
+As a result, she moved in the rankings into the top 75.

 Partnering with Simona Waltert, Carlé was runner-up in the doubles at the WTA 125 Montreux Open, losing to Quinn Gleason and Ingrid Martins in the final which went to a deciding champions tiebreak.

-In November, she reached the final at the WTA 125 Copa Chile losing there to Nina Stojanović in three sets.
+In November, she reached the final at the WTA 125 Copa Santiago losing there to Nina Stojanović, in three sets.

+2025: First WTA Tour doubles final and singles quarterfinal

+Partnering Simona Waltert, Carlé made it into her first WTA Tour doubles final at the Iași Open, but they lost to Veronika Erjavec and Panna Udvardy in straight sets.
+At the same tournament, she also reached the singles quarterfinals for the first time at a WTA Tour event, defeating wildcard entrant Patricia Maria Țig and top seed Elina Avanesyan, before losing to Sorana Cîrstea in the last eight.